The Digital Complication

 This experiment

-Views in 3 days for a small business page from Ramsbottom that nobody was told about
+Views in 37 days for a dormant small business page from Ramsbottom that nobody was told about.
+100% of recent views were non-followers.
+The page hasn't posted in 36 days.

 What Meta built